strapi/documentation/docusaurus/docs/dev-docs/advanced-features.md

 # Advanced features

-Strapi provides advanced built-in features for developers who'd like to get the best of the backend server, plugins, and database:
+Strapi provides advanced built-in features for developers who'd like to get the best of the backend server, plugins, and database.
+Click on any of the following cards to read more about a specific feature:

 <CustomDocCardsWrapper>